Skip to content

 Hanabi is a strong pick when your team already has a frontline tank and at least one mage or fighter who can peel for the back row.
 Her early game is rough because her mana cost on Petal Barrage drains quickly and she has no dash.
 Once she finishes her second core item, the bounce damage starts shredding stacked enemies in teamfights.

-When we tried Hanabi as a solo carry without a dedicated tank, she struggled against assassins like Ling and Lancelot.
+As a solo carry without a dedicated tank, Hanabi struggles against assassins like Ling and Lancelot.

-With a Tigreal or Khufra anchoring the front, her win rate jumped in our 22-match sample because she finally had the breathing room her kit needs.
+With a Tigreal or Khufra anchoring the front, her win rate climbs because she finally has the breathing room her kit needs.
 According to Liquipedia’s Hanabi hero page, she’s classified as a Marksman in the Gold Lane, with an April 17, 2018 release date.
 The Mobile Legends: Bang Bang Wikipedia article confirms the game is developed and published by Moonton, which has shipped well over 100 heroes since the 2016 launch.

 Her ceiling is high in well-coordinated lobbies and fragile in solo queue chaos.
 Pick her when you can communicate with at least one teammate.